grrimgrriefer/UnrealVoxta/README.md

 Experimental support, see [installation details](#installing-audio2face-lipsync) below.

 ### Microphone input
-_If you do not plan on using Voice input, you can ignore this section._
+ℹ️ _If you do not plan on using Voice input, you can ignore this section._

 Audio input for this plugin relies on Unreal's VoiceInput system, which has to be turned on.
 1. Locate the Config folder in your project